RealFifii/Phoebe-Portfolio/README.md

-# Wenfei Lu — Interactive Developer Portfolio
+# Phoebe Lu — Interactive Developer Portfolio
 A stunning, interactive personal portfolio built with **React** and **Tailwind CSS**, featuring smooth animations, particle effects, and dynamic UI components.

 This site showcases my skills, experience, and projects as a full-stack developer, with a visually engaging layout and immersive background effects like `ClickSpark` and animated background `Particles`.